max65536/accountlend/WALLET_TESTING_GUIDE.md

 ### 2. Testnet Setup
 - Switch your wallet to **Starknet Sepolia Testnet**
-- Get testnet ETH from [Starknet Faucet](https://faucet.starknet.io/)
+- Get testnet tokens from [Starknet Faucet](https://faucet.starknet.io/)
+  - **STRK tokens**: For testing transactions (recommended)
+  - **ETH tokens**: For transaction fees (required)
-- Ensure you have at least 0.01 ETH for transaction fees
+- Ensure you have at least 0.01 ETH for transaction fees and some STRK for testing
+- **Note**: If you only have STRK and no ETH, you can still test most console functions except actual transactions

 ### 3. Application Setup
 ```bash